We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 In the Shadow of Salem is the most complete account of the largest ‘supernatural’ crisis in American History I have read to date.
 Richard Hite does an excellent job at setting the stage to the witch hysteria that plagued our early nation.
 Much detail is given to explaining things like how belief in witchcraft was the norm of the time.
 Understanding the psyche of the people, the position of gender, rivalries, and the political agendas of locals are key to unlocking the truth of what actually happened and why.

-As fascinating as the witch stories themselves are, it is also worth mentioning the pattern leading to accusation, trial, conviction etc, is a pattern we see today in modern culture in many forms really.
-The accusations may be different (not of being a witch) but the parallels are there.
+As fascinating as the story itself is, it is also worth mentioning the pattern leading to accusation, trial, conviction etc, is a pattern we see today in modern culture in many forms really.
+The accusations may be different but the parallels are there.
 Spooky and worth taking the time to learn and understand lest history repeat itself.
 I mean, how does that saying go?
 Those who don’t learn their history are doomed to repeat it?
 Almost like a witches curse…

 The Witch Hysteria Solution

-I loved this book, In the Shadow of Salem.
+I loved this book.
 After I read it I watched this dramatization (link below) and it helped to further bring to life what Hite wrote so well.
-The two pieces together provide an excellent foundation in understanding witches in American History.
+The two together provide an excellent foundation on witches in American History.

 Win a Copy of In the Shadow of Salem For Yourself